 Did you miss some opportunities?
 I know I did.

 The danger at the end of the year is that we can get trapped looking backwards at the mistakes, the lost opportunities, the wish I could have and the if onlys.

-You might grab a drink, put on whatever Netflix arrived that day, flop on the couch and tell yourself that next year will be different.
+You might grab a drink, put on whatever your Netflix binge of choice is, flop on the couch, like some Facebook posts and tell yourself that next year will be different.

 Except maybe you said that last year.

 That's OK.
 It's not something anyone brags about.
 It's personal judgement; a telegraph from your brain to your heart that no one else sees.
 It keeps you up at night, it leads you to bad hiring and a host of unprofitable decisions - whether you are the smallest, one-person shop on Main Street to the CEO of the biggest luxury brand.

 The stress that judgement causes invades your sleep and jolts your awakening.
-Add that the media loves to make you more fearful - especially in a New Year and you have a recipe for trouble.
+Add to that the media loves to make you more fearful - especially in a New Year with a new President and you have a recipe for trouble.

 Here's the good news, 2018 doesn't have to result in another year you shame yourself ... and if you'll give yourself 10 minutes and take a few action steps, you can make that a reality.